zenithsyntax/worbix/PRIVACY_POLICY.md

 - **Advertising Data**: Google AdMob retains data according to Google's privacy policy and data retention practices
 - **Analytics Data**: We may retain aggregated, anonymized analytics data for improvement purposes

+## Data Deletion

+### How to Delete Your Data

+You have several options to delete your data:

+#### Option 1: Delete Data Within the App (Recommended)

+You can delete all local game data directly within the App:

+1. Open the Worbix app
+2. Tap the **Settings** icon (gear icon) in the top right corner
+3. Select **"Clear Data"**
+4. Confirm your choice when prompted

+**What Gets Deleted:**
+- All game progress (completed levels, questions, scores)
+- All coins and unlocked levels
+- All app preferences and settings
+- All locally stored game state

+**Note**: This action cannot be undone.
+Once you clear data, all your progress will be permanently deleted from your device.

+#### Option 2: Uninstall the App

+Uninstalling the App will remove all local data stored on your device, including:
+- All game progress
+- All preferences and settings
+- All locally stored information

+#### Option 3: Clear App Data via Device Settings

+You can also clear app data through your device settings:

+**Android:**
+1. Go to Settings > Apps > Worbix
+2. Tap "Storage" or "Storage & cache"
+3. Tap "Clear Data" or "Clear Storage"

+**iOS:**
+1. Go to Settings > General > iPhone Storage
+2. Find Worbix
+3. Tap "Offload App" or "Delete App"

+### Data That Cannot Be Deleted Through the App

+The following data is collected and managed by third-party services and cannot be deleted through the App:

+**Google Mobile Ads (AdMob) Data:**
+- Device identifiers (Android Advertising ID)
+- IP addresses
+- App usage and advertising interaction data

+**How to Manage AdMob Data:**

+**Android:**
+1. Go to Settings > Google > Ads
+2. Tap "Reset advertising ID" to reset your advertising identifier
+3. Tap "Opt out of Ads Personalization" to disable personalized ads

+**iOS:**
+1. Go to Settings > Privacy > Apple Advertising
+2. Toggle "Limit Ad Tracking" to ON

+For more information about Google's data practices and how to manage your data, visit: https://policies.google.com/privacy

+**Google Fonts Data:**
+- IP addresses and font file requests collected by Google Fonts

+This data is managed by Google according to their privacy policy.

+### Requesting Data Deletion

+If you need assistance with data deletion or have questions about what data we collect, please contact us at:

+**Email**: zenithsyntax@gmail.com
+**App Name**: Worbix
+**Developer**: Alvin Regi

+We will respond to your request within a reasonable timeframe and assist you with any data deletion requests.

+### Data Deletion Timeline

+- **Local App Data**: Deleted immediately when you use the "Clear Data" feature or uninstall the App
+- **AdMob Data**: Managed by Google according to their data retention policies (typically retained for up to 14 months)
+- **Google Fonts Data**: Managed by Google according to their privacy policy

 ## Your Rights and Choices

 Depending on your location, you may have certain rights regarding your information: